2noise/ChatTTS/README.md

 - The open-source version on **[HuggingFace](https://huggingface.co/2Noise/ChatTTS)** is a 40,000 hours pre-trained model without SFT.

 ### Roadmap
-- [x] Open-source the 40k hour base model and spk_stats file
+- [x] Open-source the 40k hour base model and spk_stats file.
-- [x] Streaming audio generation without refining the text*
+- [x] Streaming audio generation.
-- [ ] Open-source the 40k hour version with multi-emotion control
+- [ ] Open-source the 40k hour version with multi-emotion control.
-- [ ] ChatTTS.cpp maybe?
-(PR or new repo are welcomed.)
+- [ ] ChatTTS.cpp (new repo in `2noise` org is welcomed)

 ### Disclaimer
 > [!Important]